Robert Bridges: Personal and professional life

 Lung disease forced Bridges to retire from his post as physician in 1885, and from that point on he devoted himself to writing and literary research.
 However, Bridges's literary work started long before his retirement, his first collection of poems having been published in 1873.
-In 1884 he married Mary Monica Waterhouse, daughter of the architect Alfred Waterhouse R.A., and spent the rest of his life in rural seclusion, first at Yattendon, then at Boars Hill, Berkshire (close to Oxford), where he died.
+In 1884 he married Mary Monica Waterhouse, daughter of the architect Alfred Waterhouse R.A., and spent the rest of his life in rural seclusion, first at the Manor House Yattendon in Berkshire, then (from 1905) on the Boars Hill ridge above Oxford, where he died.

 He was elected to the Fellowship of the Royal College of Physicians of London in 1900.
 He was appointed Poet Laureate in 1913, the only medical graduate to have held the office.

 He was the father of poet Elizabeth Daryush and of the cabinet secretary Edward Bridges.